ydxia/DOMView/README.md

 A lightweight DOM wrapper for creating object-oriented view classes!

 An example for the implementation of a view class can be found in `example/Slider.js`.
-You see a [live demo here](http://htmlpreview.github.io/?https://github.com/ydxia/domview/blob/master/example/static/index.html).
+You can see a [live demo here](http://htmlpreview.github.io/?https://github.com/ydxia/domview/blob/master/example/static/index.html).

 ## Usage